NicLandajo/Crate/README.md

 ## Crate engines

-Crate uses F3D, OpenImageIO, FFmpeg, ImageMagick, MediaInfo, and PlayCanvas SplatTransform as background engines for automatic thumbnail generation, animated previews, metadata extraction, color-managed image processing, 3D geo/splat preview monitoring and Gaussian Splat family format conversion — all on the fly as you browse.
+Crate uses F3D, OpenImageIO, FFmpeg, ImageMagick, MediaInfo, and PlayCanvas SplatTransform as background engines for automatic thumbnail generation, animated previews, metadata extraction, color-managed image processing, 3D geo/splat preview monitoring and Gaussian Splat family format conversion, all on the fly as you browse.

 The engines will continue to allow Crate to grow into new and more professional features, many of them already on new Crate 2